 The Amish get their name from the founder of their movement, Jacob Amman.
 Jacob was born in 1644 in Switzerland.
 He believed in preserving traditions and staying “more separate” from the world and all of its modernizations.
 He wanted to restore some of the early beliefs and practices of the Mennonite people of the same era.
 After their split from the Mennonites in the late 1600s, the Amish began to make their way from Switzerland to the United States in the early 1700s.
 They have settled all across the U.S., with population estimates ranging from 150,000 to upwards of 190,000.
 There are several large settlements of Amish east of the Mississippi.
 While Pennsylvania is believed to be the largest settlement, Wayne and Holmes County in Ohio are home to the largest settlement.
 Other areas include Indiana, Iowa, Wisconsin, and even Montana.

 All of the Amish furniture that you see in our showroom (with the exception of one builder from Wisconsin) comes from the two largest settlements of Amish in Indiana and Ohio.
-Each builder is hand picked by my wife and I. Just as there is good and poor quality manufactured furniture, there is also good and poor quality Amish furniture.
-Each year, Tina and I take several weeks and go scouring the countryside in these communities to find the best of the best.
-I will never forget the time we took our kids with us on one of these trips.
+Each builder is hand picked by myself and my associates.
+Just as there is good and poor quality manufactured furniture, there is also good and poor quality Amish furniture.
+Each year, I take several weeks and go scouring the countryside in these communities to find the best of the best.
+I will never forget the time Tina and I took our kids with us on one of these trips.
 We stopped at one of my bedroom builders.
 While Tina and I talked with the builder, my kids were getting to know his kids.
 It happened to be his oldest boy’s birthday that day.
 He was about the same age as my oldest.
 When she asked him what he got for his birthday, he looked puzzled and asked, “what do you mean?”
 She replied with, “what presents did you get?”
-He replied, “I didn’t get any presents, but I don’t have to do any chores today!”
-I think both of my kids realized that our way of life may not be so bad after all.
+He answered with a grin, “I didn’t get any presents, but I don’t have to do any chores today and I get my favorite foods for supper!”
+I think both of my kids realized that our way of life is very different from the Amish.
+Despite the differences, both my children have grown up with a great deal of respect and appreciation for the Amish.

 In most cases you have to leave a message on a voice mail and wait for them to check their messages when they get to the phone.
 Several of the builders that we deal with are strictly mail-based.
 It can take several days or a week just to check the status of an order.
 I do have some shops that have a phone in a booth at the end of their driveway.
 But for most of them, it is a quarter mile or more to the nearest phone.

 Several of the shops that we deal with do not do their own finishing.
 This is done by another Amish shop.
 This is by far the most important part of what separates us from all the other stores that sell Amish furniture.
-All of the furniture that we sell can to be stained and finished in any one of more than 25 different choices.
-From regular staining to painting, or from glazing to distressing.
-Just because it’s Amish, that doesn’t mean that we can’t do the trendy new finishes for today’s modern home.
+All of the furniture that we sell can be stained and finished to your liking – in more than 25 different options.
+From regular staining to painting, or from glazing to distressing; just because it’s Amish, doesn’t mean that we can’t do the trendy new finishes for today’s modern home.

 Thanks for taking the time to read this page.
 I hope it has been informative.
 If you have any questions or comments please feel free to contact us.